dagster-io/dagster/CODE_OF_CONDUCT.md

 The Dagster core team will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

-### 1. Correction
+### 1. Reminder

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from the Dagster core team, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence**: A private, written reminder from the Dagster core team, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.

 ### 2. Warning